Brunswick East

 How does the suburb of Brunswick East's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Brunswick East had a median income among taxpayers of $67,997 with the average level standing at $82,223.
-This is among the highest in Australia and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
+The suburb of Brunswick East's income level is among the highest in Australia according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Brunswick East's median income among taxpayers is $67,997 and the average income stands at $82,223, which compares to figures for Greater Melbourne's of $57,688 and $75,164 respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $73,607 (median) and $89,006 (average) as of September 2025.

 What is the disposable income in the suburb of Brunswick East?